-Professional Band 5 Influence of Outcomes Advice and recommendations are provided directly to the Head of Agency and indirectly to government.
+Professional Band 5 Influence of Advice and recommendations are provided directly to the Head of Agency Outcomes and indirectly to government.
 The outcomes have critical Agency corporate effect and directly influence strategy, policy, planning and decision-making across Agencies.
 Outcomes may lead to the adoption of new program delivery systems or methods.
 Outcomes may improve community benefits and may have significant and far reaching implications across government within the field of endeavour.
 The model of service delivery and/or way work is performed may be altered as a result.
-Responsibility for Outcomes Responsible for the development and/or implementation of important strategic corporate initiatives in response to emerging challenges and which may include complex specialised service delivery models.
+Responsibility Responsible for the development and/or implementation of important for Outcomes strategic corporate initiatives in response to emerging challenges and which may include complex specialised service delivery models.
 Responsible for meeting specified financial, quality and time related objectives and the optimal use of resources.
 Managers are accountable for the performance and development of staff.
 Practitioners/specialists are accountable for mentoring and role-modelling less qualified or experienced staff.
 Practitioners/specialists are required to remain abreast of contemporary knowledge, to identify emerging trends and developments and to maintain a network of peers and specialists in and beyond the subject area.
-Responsibility may be shared with relevant specialists and executive management for the development of strategy and policy or program implementation especially with regard to more significant, challenging and unusually complex developments or activities.
+Responsibility may be shared with relevant specialists and executive

-Professional B Band 6 Focus Leads a highly specialised major program or field of research.
+Profession nal Band 6 Focus Leads a highly specialised major program or field of research.
 Leads a multi-function and/or multi-disciplinary program of critical strategic importance for the Agency and/or government.
 Policy or research outcomes may change Agency and/or government policy or have a major influence within or across Agency programs.
 Expert professional advice provided across the State Service.